Caroline Alexander (author)

-Caroline Alexander is a British author, classicist and filmmaker.
-She is the author of the best-selling The Endurance, and The Bounty, and other works of literary non-fiction, such as The Way to Xanadu and The War that Killed Achilles.
-In 2015, she published a new translation of Homer's Iliad.
+Caroline Alexander is an American author, classicist and filmmaker.
+She is the author of the best-selling Skies of Thunder, The Endurance, The Bounty, and other works of literary non-fiction.
+In 2015, she published an acclaimed translation of Homer's Iliad, the first English translation of an Homeric poem by a woman.

 Alexander is also a writer and producer of documentaries such as The Endurance (based upon her book of the same title) and Tiger Tiger.

 Personal life and education

 Born March 13, 1956, in the United States of British parents, Alexander grew up in North Florida, but travelled widely, living in the West Indies, Italy, England, Ireland, and the Netherlands.
 She began her classical studies at Florida State University in her senior year of high-school.
 In 1977, among the first class of female Rhodes Scholars, she attended Somerville College, Oxford, taking her degree in Philosophy and Theology.

 Between 1982 and 1985, she established a small department of classics at the University of Malawi, in south-central Africa.
 Following this, she obtained her doctorate in Classics at Columbia University, as a Mellon Fellow in the Humanities.

-An avid athlete, Alexander was among the first women admitted to the US National Modern Pentathlon Training program, competing in three national championships for this sport, and was an alternate for the 1982 US World Team.
+A competitive athlete, Alexander helped open the sport of Modern Pentathlon to women, and was a US Modern Pentathlon World Team alternate (1982).